-The Spidertracks Safety Management System complies with the Aeronautical Search & Rescue INCERFA and ALERFA responses.
+The Spidertracks Emergency Management System complies with the Aeronautical Search & Rescue INCERFA and ALERFA responses.

 The SOS notification sent by the Spider can be triggered in two ways:

 When an SOS alert is generated, the notification will be sent to the selected Tier 1 or Tier 2 members of your account.
 In order to manage this, follow the next steps: